 Michigan Tech's expertise in forestry, environmental science, manufacturing, and sustainable energy makes the University the perfect research partner for a venture like this.

-"It's absolutely crucial for new energy companies to partner with institutions like Michigan Tech," says Stephen Hicks, director and CEO of Frontier Renewable Resources and a member of the University's Board of Control.
+"It's absolutely crucial for new energy companies to partner with institutions like Michigan Tech," says Stephen Hicks, director and CEO of Frontier Renewable Resources and a member of the University's Board of Trustees.
 "The exchange of ideas and technology between a premier research university like Michigan Tech and the private sector can help bring the best technology to the public and make the Upper Peninsula a twenty-first century energy leader.

 "The goal ultimately is to create well-paying jobs and attract new energy investments to the UP and Michigan."

 A team of researchers is heading Michigan Tech's Center of Energy Excellence partnership with FRR.
 They include Robert Froese, associate professor of forest resources and environmental science; John Sutherland, director of the University's Sustainable Futures Institute; David Shonnard, Robbins Professor of Sustainability in Chemical Engineering; and Maria Janowiak '05, '07, outreach scientist in forest resources and environmental science.
 Their work will focus on "what goes on before you get to the gate of the manufacturing plant," says Froese.

 That includes evaluating land that could provide the raw materials—the biomass—to make biofuel, increasing the availability of the trees or grasses on which biofuel is based, and assessing the most efficient, cost-effective, and environmentally friendly ways to harvest, handle, and transport the raw materials to the biofuel production plant.
 The project will address a spectrum of sustainability issues, including biodiversity, ecological concerns, carbon sequestration, convincing land owners to grow appropriate biomass, and finding ways to use land efficiently without degrading it.